maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 - Does the user need up to date data or is it ok to be slightly stale?
 - Would the user prefer to wait for the correct response, do they mind coming back later or if we let them know when it's done?

-### Considerations

-Decisions that we make every day have trade offs and it is important that we understand what characteristics we are optimising for with a given design.

-A well designed distributed system will be fault tolerant, highly available, consistent, recoverable and transparent to the end user.
+### Properties of distributed systems

+Properties we strive for in distributed systems

 - **Fault tolerant** - Can recover from component failures without performing incorrect actions
 - **Highly available** - Can restore operations, allowing it to resume service after a component has failed
 - **Consistent** - Can coordinate actions by multiple components in the presence of concurrency and failure
+- **Transparent** - The user is unaware that processes and components are distributed across multiple computers
 - **Cost efficient** - We must keep spending in check to keep the product adding value

-## Complex systems

 ## Observability

 Observability is key to be able to navigate operations through a complex distributed system.
+It gives us operational visibility and helps us understand system bottlenecks.
+We can create alerts if the system is not behaving as expected.

-It allows us to define the "steady-state" of our system, for example "We expect 99% availability while processing 200 orders per second".
+We can define expected behaviour of our system under normal conditions, for example "We expect 99% availability while processing 200 orders per second".

-Monitor how changes to the system effect latency and availability.
+When we make changes to the system we can monitor metrics such as latency and error rate to ensure we're not unintentionally degrading the user experience.

-Use observability to find bottlenecks.

-Operational visibility and alerts

-In the event of failure it is useful to have a way for us to

-New problems -> identifiers, a common language for them to be able to ask what has happened, and for us to find out in the system.

-Changes that we make to our system to add resilience must be monitored to ensure we are making things better rather than worse.

-Help us understand where the bottlenecks are in our system

 ## Design patterns